mcauduro/retail/retail_analytics_labs.md

 ### Event Engine

-We will use the purpose-built Event Engine to provision free AWS accounts that you can use for this workshop.
+We will use the purpose-built Event Engine to provision free AWS accounts that you can use for the duration of this workshop.

 Head over to https://dashboard.eventengine.run.